Mission Statement & By-Laws

 2. No member shall serve more than six years in succession.

 3. The anniversary date of terms shall be June 1.

 4. Should a member resign prior to the expiration of their term, the Commission shall submit a list of recommendations from which the President shall select a replacement to complete the remainder of the term of that member.

 5. In the event of chronic absenteeism (attendance at fewer than three regularly scheduled meetings in one year), the Commission Chairperson shall consult with the member to determine whether or not a permanent replacement shall be named.
 If a replacement is to be named, the Commission shall submit recommendations to the University President for appointment.

-The officers of the Committee shall be Chairperson, Vice-Chairperson, Secretary, and Treasurer.
+The officers of the Commission shall be Chairperson, Vice-Chairperson, Secretary, and Treasurer.
 The Chairperson shall be appointed by the President for a term of two years.
-All other officers shall be elected by the Commission and serve for a one-year term, commencing on July 1 each year.
+All other officers shall be elected by the Commission and serve for a one-year term, commencing on June 1 each year.
 Officers may serve for at most 3 consecutive terms in a single position.

 A. The Chairperson shall be responsible for setting meeting agendas and conducting meetings, as well as acting as liaison to the University President.

 B. The Vice-Chairperson shall assist the Commission Chairperson, and act in their absence.

 C. The Secretary shall be responsible for production and distribution of accurate minutes of Commission meetings.